CarlosRW/CarlosRW/README.md

 - 🌱 I’m currently learning **Web Development** , **Back-End** and **Open Source**.
 - ✍️ Software Development Engineering Student.
+- 🎮 I like to play videogames and stream.
 - 👨‍💻 Check out my repositories to see my projects and contributions.
 - 🔗 [To know more, visit my LinkedIn!](https://www.linkedin.com/in/carlosrw/)